-This is very similar training to what one can find if he wishes to learn Arabic in New York City.
+This is very similar training to what you can find if you want to learn Arabic in New York City.

-If you don’t shy away from religion, then why not learn Arabic at the Boston Mosque?
+If you don’t shy away from religion, then why not take an Arabic language course at the Boston Mosque?

 It is a wonderful setting where you can swiftly learn the Arabic language–soon you will know a flurry of Arabic expressions and new words!
 Who knows?
 One day you might even learn a Moroccan dialect and speak like a fluent North African.

-The teachers are extremely dedicated and want nothing more than to share their knowledge of the Arabic language and the Quran.
+The teachers are extremely dedicated and want nothing more than to share their knowledge of the Arabic language, Arabic script and the Quran.
 These official language classes occur on Saturdays and Sundays.